MJAhmadi4907/3DSemanticNoveltyDetection/README.md

 This code allows to replicate all the experiments and reproduce all the results that we included in our paper.

+## Preparing the file to run
+First you need to open the file named "3D Semantic Novelty Detection", to run this directly in Google colab environment you can:
+1. Find the .ipynb file on GitHub: Go to the GitHub repository containing the .ipynb file you want to open.
+2. Click on the .ipynb file: Click on the .ipynb file you want to open.
+This will display the contents of the notebook in GitHub.
+3. Replace github.com with colab.research.google.com/github in the URL: In the URL of the file on GitHub, replace github.com with colab.research.google.com/github
+4. Go to the modified URL: Once you've replaced the URL, press Enter or Go.
+This will open the notebook directly in Google Colab.
+5. Authorize Google Colab to access your GitHub account (if prompted): Google Colab might prompt you to authorize access to your GitHub account.
+Follow the prompts to grant access if necessary.
+6. Wait for the notebook to load: Once authorized, Google Colab will load the notebook from GitHub.

 ### Data
 Use the prepared script to download all datasets.